Package Managers \`a la Carte: A Formal Model of Dependency Resolution: Package Managers, Mise en Place

 \subsection{Peer Dependencies}

-We extend the Concurrent Package Calculus to model peer dependencies~(\S\ref{sec:background:differences:peer}) in the Peer Package Calculus.
+A peer dependency~(\S\ref{sec.background.survey.peer}) is a child's constraint on a peer the parent must also depend on -- meaningful only when multiple versions can coexist, so we define the Peer Package Calculus atop the Concurrent Package Calculus~(\S\ref{sec.mise-en-place.concurrent}).
 Our formalisation captures npm's \texttt{-{}-legacy-peer-deps} behaviour, though the contemporary behaviour can also be modelled with minor modifications.